Alpha Kappa Chapter

 Efforts by undergraduates at Beta Delta (Marshall) and Beta Nu (West Virginia Wesleyan) in 1947 led to reorganization of Tau Delta Theta with the goal of restoring of the chapter.
 The chapter was re-installed on May 18, 1947.
 The first post-War house was at 154 Fayette Street.
 By 1952 the house had moved to 146 Wiley Street, Morgantown.
 Low membership led to closure of the chapter in 1964.
 At the time of closure, the chapter's roster contained 201 names.

-The Alpha Kappa Chapter at the University of West Virginia was re-chartered on April 18, 2015.
+The Alpha Kappa Chapter at West Virginia was re-chartered on April 18, 2015.
 The ceremony took place at Mountain Lair Student Union.
 The keynote speaker was Grand Councilor Mike Waters, Oregon State '73.
 Staff member Dylan Dunne, Grand Valley '10, assisted in the ceremony.
 Alpha Sig alum James Faddoul, West Virginia '62, was in attendance.
 Alpha Kappa's President at the time was Ben Maxon, West Virginia 13.

 Submitting Changes to the Chapter's History: Any member of the fraternity and/or chapter is welcome to submit a request to update/change/correct information listed within the chapter history portion of this page.
 Submissions will be accepted in two ways: Should a correction need to be made, please submit the entire sentence/paragraph that needs to be updated with the correction highlighted in yellow or in a different color.
 If something new or updated needs to be added, please submit the entire sentence/paragraph that needs to be added and/or revised with the new or added information highlighted in yellow or in a different color.